~ Today’s Scripture Art and mini Bible study in Galatians 5 were designed to discover what to do if you struggle with the Fruit of the Spirit. ~

 Colossians 3:9-10: Do not lie to one another, seeing that you have put off the old self with its practices and have put on the new self, which is being renewed in knowledge after the image of its creator.

 Systematic Theology – An Introduction to Biblical Doctrine sums it up nicely.
 “If the Holy Spirit is genuinely at work in our lives, he will be producing the kinds of character traits that Paul calls “the fruit of the Spirit.”
 Of course, the question is not, “Do I perfectly exemplify all of these characteristics in my life?” but rather, “Are these things a general characteristic of my life?
-Do I sense these attitudes in my heart?
-Do others (especially those close to me) see these traits exhibited in my life?
-Have I been growing in them over a period of years?”
+Do I sense these attitudes in my heart?”

 Matthew 7:16-20: You will recognize them by their fruits.
 Are grapes gathered from thorn bushes, or figs from thistles?
 So, every healthy tree bears good fruit, but the diseased tree bears bad fruit.
 A healthy tree cannot bear bad fruit, nor can a diseased tree bear good fruit.
 Every tree that does not bear good fruit is cut down and thrown into the fire.
 Thus you will recognize them by their fruits.

-May we walk by the Spirit and be recognized by all His fruits.
+May we ask, learn, and grow so we will walk by the Spirit and be recognized by ALL His fruits.